ijmarshall/robotreviewer/README.md

 python -m robotreviewer
 ```

 will start a flask server running on `http://localhost:5000`.
-You can run the server in development mode by passing `DEBUG=true python robot.py`.
+You can run the server in development mode by passing `DEBUG=true python -m robotreviewer`.

 ## REST API